benson890610/laravel-docs/README.md

 7. image         - request parameter file must be an image
 8. mimes:png,jpg - requuest file image must be png or jpg
 9. max:2048      - request when used on image, then image must be 2048 Kb
+10. exists:App\Models\Album, id - check if passed value exists as id in Album model

 ```